-Hot stocks have been all the rage lately, and if some of your friends invested in Reddit forum stocks (or Dogecoin for that matter), they’re still probably talking your ear off about some of their #gains.
+Hot stocks have been all the rage lately, and if some of your friends invested in certain "hot" stocks they’re still probably talking your ear off about some of their #gains.
 However, what they probably aren’t talking about are the often overlooked, “unsexy” components of financial planning.
 Yes, there are personal actions you can take outside of investing that can have a substantial impact on your journey to financial success.
 Here are a few I recommend for everyone, but especially if you’re in the early stages of your career.

 1. Build an emergency fund - Where do we start?
 Likely the most non-flashy place of all.
 I’m talking about an emergency fund.
 If you don’t know, it’s a cash reserve fund that you set aside in a savings account with 3-6 months of your living expenses for when things don’t go as planned.
 Yes, this is your unexpected medical bill/car broke down/lost your job-fund to help out when you have that bad day.
 The goal here isn’t to try to generate the highest yielding interest rate on this cash, it’s to make sure it’s there when you need it most.
 So, when you get T-boned coming through a stoplight on that dreary Monday morning, you won’t be up late wondering how you’ll be able to afford a new car.
 Instead, you’ll be prepared to address the situation and move on to what life throws at you next.